Learn to buy and sell antiques and collectibles

 I currently make $1.01 per ebook sale at a $1.49 price, so I could easily eat the 14 cent loss if I have a back end that is profitable or just raise the price to $1.99 or $2.49.

 Your sales might go up because of the printed nature of the report.
-However, sign ups to the newsletter might go down.
-Because the buyer doesn't have to go to the website to download the book.
+However, sign ups to the newsletter might go down because the buyer doesn't have to go to the website to download the book.

 THIRD OPTION - Put the digital ebook on a CD.
 A CD in a mailer costs about $2.20 postpaid to US address.
 That assumes I pay someone to duplicate them for me.
 I'd have to charge $2.79 to break even which is still do able.